stevecochrane/berserker/README.md

 5. `npm install` installs all the necessary Node modules listed in `package.json`.
 If you don't have [Node](http://nodejs.org) yet you'll need to install it to run Gulp.
 6. Finally, `gulp copy-assets` copies the latest `normalize.css` from `node_modules` to `src/css/`.

 Once that's all set, you can add your site/app name and description to `package.json` and then build sites as normal in the `src/` folder.
 I've primed `src/less/` with [Normalize.css](http://necolas.github.io/normalize.css/) and a `base.less` file for variables and helper functions.
 Less compilation is built into Gulp here: run `gulp watch` in Terminal to watch files in the `src/gulp/` directory and they'll output to `dist/css/` every time the src file is saved.
+This also has [LiveReload](http://livereload.com/) support so if you have the [browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) you can see the changes you make in your browser immediately!

 ### What This Does